 Ray-Ban Meta smart glasses are a standard consumer product that would be worth considering for their basic features alone.
 In partnership with your smartphone they offer hands free calling and messaging as well as a handy AI chatbot.
-But for blind and low vision people they do even more - the camera in the glasses frame can take photos and the AI chatbot can answer your questions about the photos, whether you just want a description of what's in front of you, to have printed or handwritten text spoken or you want to know what number door you are standing in front of in your hotel.
+But for blind and low vision people they do much more - the camera in the glasses frame can take photos and the AI chatbot can answer your questions about the photos, whether you just want a description of what's in front of you, to have printed or handwritten text spoken or you want to know what number door you are standing in front of in your hotel.
 This all comes in the standard consumer package at no extra cost.
 And they can be bought from around £300 online from Ray-Ban or at stores including Argos in the UK.
-There are other wearable products designed specifically for blind people that you may wish to consider, including Envision smart glasses and ARx vision but for many of us the Ray-Ban Meta glasses will be an excellent value for money and very effective tool.
-As I write this in May 2025, they are also still acquiring new features fast.
-Note that a promised device for connecting ARx vision to iPhones was not yet available when I last checked but this product does work with Android phones.
+There are other wearable products designed specifically for blind people that you may wish to consider, including Envision smart glasses and ARx vision Note that a promised device for connecting ARx vision to iPhones was not yet available when I last checked but this product does work with Android phones.

 So what's so good about Ray-Ban Meta?